srohde/srohde.github.io/source/_posts/2013-06-07-blog-with-octopress.markdown

 categories:
 ---

 I've been blogging using Workpress since February 2005 and I think Wordpress made the Internet a better place.
-Luckily I never got hacked but there are just too many stories that sites got hijacked that I finally decided to switch to s static blog using Github pages and [octopress](http://octopress.org/) seemed liked a perfect fit for my needs.
+Luckily I never got hacked but there are just too many stories that sites got hijacked that I finally decided to switch to a static blog using Github pages and [Octopress](http://octopress.org/) seemed liked a perfect fit for my needs.

 The setup is dead simple so here my steps:

-Create a new Github repo `srohde.github.io` and a bunch of command lines:
+Created a new Github repo `srohde.github.io` and a bunch of command lines:

     git clone git://github.com/imathis/octopress.git octopress
     cd octopress